RemyPaulJr/notes/README.md

 	- Load Data into BigQuery
 	- Load Data into PowerBI or Looker maybe, will decide once I get closer to this step
 	- Automate Pipeline via Airflow.
 Batch processing Jobs on set intervals
 - Wanting to learn Databricks for Data Engineering.
-Maybe combine this with Azure as they have a seamless integration with Databricks notebook and can
+Maybe combine this with Azure as they have a seamless integration with Databricks notebook and can make use of the free credits.
+- More Python.
+Essential for Data Engineering
+- Learn Go.
+No timeline or priority for this.
+Just used to create most systems this day and age so want to stay competitive in my skillset.
+- AI/LLM -